+Cloud computing solutions

+Hardware & Software Procurement

+Virtualization

+Customer Base Information Technology

+Real Estate

+Law /CPA offices

+General Services

+Insurance

+Manufacturing

+Business / Industry Noode / The threat of Ransomware has increased customers

+Changes Neeus / seeking protection to combat security threats.

+To further support increased demands, Breeze IT

+will hire 2 new employees, a technical staff person

+and an Engineer, due to increasing demand for

+services.

+Employees need to improve skills to keep up with

+new threats.

+Training Plan:

-Cloud computing solHardware & Software Customer Base Virtualization Information Technolo Real Estate Law /CPA offices General Services Insurance Manufacturing ogy Business / Industry N Changes leeds / seeking protection to To further support in will hire 2 new emploand an Engineer, du services. mware has increased customers o combat security threats. creased demands, Breeze IT byees, a technical staff person e to increasing demand for mprove skills to keep up with Training Plan: Need for Training: ensure workers have job.
-Training will incovirtualization, cloud, recovery.
-Helpdesk sproducts to defend a clients may face.
-Sa software training in a solutions, and design Supervisors/Manage software training to rworkflow. • Business Skills training be offered to all occupations to a the skills needed to do their lude help desk, phone systems, hardware, and back up disaster staff will be trained on security byber threats and ransomware les Engineers need computer order to provide quotes, sell in proposals to clients.
-The sers will need managerial manage and organize staff sing will enable workers to ith clients and help Sales ign new clients.
-Training courses listed i the following Types of T llum will be provided via the following training method(s) unde ⊠ Class/lab ☐ E-Learning ☐ MS Preceptor ☐ CBT ☐ MS Didactic ☐ Productive Lab Computer Skills Busir ness Skills Job Creation Justific ⊠ Expanding existing bus newly-hired employees to a
+Need for Training: Computer skills will be offered to all occupations to ensure workers have the skills needed to do their job.
+Training will include help desk, phone systems, virtualization, cloud, hardware, and back up disaster recovery.
+Helpdesk staff will be trained on security products to defend cyber threats and ransomware clients may face.
+Sales Engineers need computer software training in order to provide quotes, sell solutions, and design proposals to clients.
+Supervisors/Managers will need managerial software training to manage and organize staff workflow.

+Business Skills training will enable workers to

+interact effectively with clients and help Sales

+Engineers acquire/sign new clients.

+Training courses listed the following Types of - culum will be provided via the following training method(s) und

+⊠ Class/lab □ Electric ☐ CBT ☐ Productive Lab

+∠ Ciass/iab ☐ E-Learning

+tor MS Didactic

+Computer Skills Busi siness Skills

+1==

+Job Creation Justific cation ☑ Expanding existing business capacity by adding

+newly-hired employees to an existing function.